EdwinChang24/Eng-10-H-Vocab-Giorgi-2021-22/README.md

 ## About

-This repository contains the vocabulary sets for English 10 Honors 2021-22, from Mr. Giorgi at Davis Senior High.
+This repository contains the vocabulary sets for English 10 Honors 2021-22, from Mr. Giorgi at Davis Senior High School.
 I will try to maintain this repository for the entire school year.
 There is no specific purpose for this repository, it is just for anyone who finds it useful.

 ## Explanation